andressasabrantes/BaliVilla-API/README.md

 # Web Project

-The web project of this RESTful Web API with Authentication in .NET 7 provides a user-friendly interface for interacting with the API.
+The web project Bali Villa provides a user-friendly interface for interacting with the API.
 Below is a walkthrough of the key features with a GIF showcasing the login, registration, access denied for non-admin users, and logout functionalities.

 - **Authentication Flow:** The web project incorporates a smooth authentication flow, allowing users to register, log in, and access protected resources based on their roles.